Daniel Casper: Career

+Juniors

 Casper's first national success came in 2017 with a bronze medal performance at the United States U18 Curling Championships.
 There, his team, skipped by Chase Sinnett, went undefeated until the semifinals where they lost to Wisconsin's Michael Elwing.
 They then defeated Minnesota's Riley Fenson to claim third place.
 The following season, his team, now led by Eli Clawson, again reached the playoffs with an undefeated record before consecutive losses in the semifinals and bronze medal games, finishing fourth.
 In his final year of U18 eligibility, Casper skipped his own team to a bronze medal performance with a combined 5–2 record through the round robin and playoff rounds.

 For the 2019–20 season, Casper continued skipping his own squad with teammates Marius Kleinas, Sam Willertz and Benjamin Grady.
 At the 2020 United States Junior Curling Championships, the team won three of their first four games before three consecutive losses, ultimately missing the playoffs with a 3–4 record.
 Then, for the 2020–21 season, Casper and Kleinas remained intact and added Ethan Sampson and Coleman Thurston as front-end players.
 However, due to the COVID-19 pandemic, the team only played in one event before the cancellation of the rest of their scheduled events.
-At the end of the season, Casper teamed up with Rebecca Rodgers to compete in the 2021 United States Mixed Doubles Curling Championship which was held in a bio-secure bubble at the Wausau Curling Club in Wausau, Wisconsin in May 2021.
-There, the pair finished with a 1–4 record.